Oatmeal Carrot Cake

 Pour oats, baking soda, baking powder and salt into your blender.
 Pulse until very finely ground and the oats resemble flour.
 Pour into a large bowl and set aside

-Add oranges, eggs, syrup, oil, and vanilla to the blender.
+Add oranges, eggs, syrup, applesauce, oil, and vanilla to the blender.
 Blend until smooth, scraping down the sides until everything is well blended.
 Pour orange mixture into bowl with dry ingredients.

 Mix well until batter has a smooth texture and everything is incorporated.
 Add in drained carrots and fold in.